GoogleChrome/web.dev/src/site/content/en/developer-satisfaction/index.md

 date: 2021-03-22
 ---

-Web Developer Satisfaction, shortened DevSAT, is a Google project to gather information about the needs of web developers.
+Web Developer Satisfaction, or DevSAT, is a Google project to gather information about the needs of web developers.
 Our goal is to make sure developers are being heard, know what's happening with their feedback and see issues being addressed.
 DevSAT is how we ensure we are focusing on the right